Sweet Little Sixteen: Personnel

-John Lennon version

-John Lennon recorded a cover version of "Sweet Little Sixteen" for his 1975 album of cover versions, Rock 'n' Roll.
+Three years after the Beatles broke up, John Lennon recorded a solo version of "Sweet Little Sixteen" for his 1975 album of cover versions, Rock 'n' Roll.
 His version was produced by Phil Spector, and was recorded between 17 October and 14 December 1973.
-Spector cut the tempo of the song and gave it the full Wall of Sound treatment, and Lennon turned in one of his most passionate vocal performances.
+Spector cut the tempo of the song and gave it the Wall of Sound treatment, and Lennon turned in one of his most passionate vocal performances.
 While it has a running time of 3:01, it has fewer verses than Berry's original version, being slower and more bluesy than the original.
+A year later, fellow Beatle Paul McCartney recorded the tune, while making a film during one afternoon in the "backyard" of Abbey Road Studios during the production of One Hand Clapping.